adarshdhakar/ChitChat/docs/Deployment_Instructions.md

 5. **Access Deployed App**
    - Once deployed, Render will provide a URL (e.g., `https://chitchat-wryj.onrender.com`).

-### Additional Deployment Considerations
-- **Database Setup**: Ensure your MongoDB instance is accessible from your cloud provider.
-(Mongo ATLAS)
-- **File Storage**: Verify that Cloudinary is correctly configured and accessible from your deployed app.
-- **Session Storage**: Ensure you have setup the Mongo Session Store in your project
-- **Scaling**: Configure scaling options based on expected traffic.

 ## Post-Deployment
 - **Monitoring**: Set up monitoring and logging to track the performance and health of your application.